 We stoped at Colchani, the artisans’ town to walk through the market, along the lines of alpaca garment stalls and other souvenirs.
 We visited the Playa Blanca salt hotel and the train cemetery.

 We got back to the border and luckily the officer that had previously seen me got distracted with something and forgot to ask me for my criminal record.
 I ended up paying an exit tax that Colombians do not have to pay but it was only US$3; which is a small fee to pay to get away from these guys quickly.
 I had actually found a Colombian government website where I put in my citizen number and it returned a small note saying that I had no criminal records or lawsuits pending.
-I had taken a screenshot of it just in case but I have a feeling it wouldn’t have been enough.
+I had taken a screenshot of it just in case but surely it wouldn’t have been enough.

 We returned back to San Pedro de Atacama to stay with Jen’s friend Sandra.
 We hung out for one more night, did some laundry, and relaxed a bit.
 Jen made us some delicious mango salsa chicken tacos and guacamole.
 I was still sick but I was able to eat the tacos after taking some antibiotics.
 And the best part was that Jen treated me to a night at the Tierra Atacama Spa and Resort.
 Unfortunately I was too weak to go see any other attractions in the Atacama Desert and I had to rest for two full days.
 I missed out on a few great places but after Uyuni, I felt that I had seen enough for the time being.